seanhess/robotquest/README.txt

 [x] units:id:heartbeat, scan every single member of units, check if heartbeat is too old [ ] units:heartbeats:DATE - add them as a member to the right one.
 Expire these sets.
 SDIFF them against units

+GAME OF LIFE
+[ ] create a unit at a point -- should there be rules about this?
+What if you ALWAYS had to specify a point to create your unit, and it wouldn't work if someone was standing there?
+That's easier than what I'm doing now, and less weird.
+Do it!
+[ ] destroy own unit
+[ ] update color / description

+?????
+[ ] return more information / updates with the world call?
+[ ] make our world hash more flexible. it can return a Unit, a BlockType, or whatever.
+[ ] have them specify the control password for a given unit

+FAQ

+Q. Why not use sockets?
+A. Sockets would make updates, and automatic cleanup easier (built in heartbeat), but they would make scaling harder later.
+HTTP is inherently easy to scale/cache etc.